12 Things You Need to Know About Your Nest Thermostat

 • Select Off

-In short, yes.
-Your Nest Thermostat can still control temperatures even without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+Users can lock the Nest to stop any temperature adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 • Enter a 4-digit pin number you can remember, and then enter it twice.

-You can control the Nest through your Google Home app, which can be accessed from your phone as well as a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 • Hook up your Nest Thermostat.

-You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-Select one of these options to change the temperature for that preset.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, select Thermostat and then select Settings.
+Once there, press Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
+By selecting one of those three options, you can change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
-As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
-If you choose that option, it displays a preset schedule before letting you customize it.
+• Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it displays a preset schedule and allows you to make changes.
 After you've made all your choices, that’s the schedule it will use.

-• Temperature presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
-Then, tap presets and select Edit.
-As soon as you're finished making updates, select Done.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
+After the changes are complete, select Done.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 10. Setting a Temperature Range on a Nest Thermostat

-To create a custom temperature range in Eco mode, go to settings and select Eco.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
 The display will show any current “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
-When complete, select Done.
+You can select each and adjust them to your desired temperature.
+Once you're finished, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and existing setup to learn which Nest model is compatible with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and existing setup to learn which Nest model works with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Naples.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Naples.
 Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

-Don't forget, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Take into account, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 You can achieve this by disabling the settings in a series of steps: